mitodl/open-discussions/README.md

 can be found in the reddit-config repo's Vagrantfile.

 Set ``OPEN_DISCUSSIONS_BASE_URL`` to the ``protocol://host:port`` where open-discussions is reachable locally (e.g. http://localhost:8063).

-#### 2) _(OSX only)_ Set up and run the webpack dev server on your host machine

-In the development environment, our static assets are served from the webpack dev server.
-When this environment variable is set, the script sources will look for the webpack server at that host instead of the host where Docker is running.

-You'll need to install the [yarn](https://yarnpkg.com/en/docs/cli/) package manager.
-You can do:

-    sudo node ./scripts/install_yarn.js

-To install it.
-Nice!
-You can check which version is installed in `package.json` to be make you're getting the version we are standardized on.

-Now, in a separate terminal tab, use the webpack helper script to install npm modules and run the dev server:

-    ./webpack_dev_server.sh --install

-The ``--install`` flag is only needed if you're starting up for the first time, or if updates have been made to the packages in ``./package.json``.
-If you've installed those packages and there are no ``./package.json`` updates, you can run this without the ``--install`` flag: ``./webpack_dev_server.sh``

-**DEBUGGING NOTE:** If you see an error related to node-sass when you run this script, try running ``yarn install`` again.

 #### 3) Build the containers
 Run this command: